Fish scale: Reflection

 Many teleost fish are covered with highly reflective scales which function as small mirrors and give the appearance of silvered glass.
-Reflection through silvering is widespread or dominant in fish of the open sea, especially those that live in the top 100 metres.
+Reflection through silvering is widespread in open ocean fish, especially those that live in the top 100 metres of the ocean.
 A transparency effect can be achieved by silvering to make an animal's body highly reflective.
-At medium depths at sea, light comes from above, so a mirror oriented vertically makes animals such as fish invisible from the side.

-The marine hatchetfish is extremely flattened laterally (side to side), leaving the body just millimetres thick, and the body is so silvery as to resemble aluminium foil.
-The mirrors consist of microscopic structures similar to those used to provide structural coloration: stacks of between 5 and 10 crystals of guanine spaced about ¼ of a wavelength apart to interfere constructively and achieve nearly 100 per cent reflection.
-In the deep waters that the hatchetfish lives in, only blue light with a wavelength of 500 nanometres percolates down and needs to be reflected, so mirrors 125 nanometres apart provide good camouflage.

-Most fish in the upper ocean are camouflaged by silvering.
 In fish such as the herring, which lives in shallower water, the mirrors must reflect a mixture of wavelengths, and the fish accordingly has crystal stacks with a range of different spacings.
 A further complication for fish with bodies that are rounded in cross-section is that the mirrors would be ineffective if laid flat on the skin, as they would fail to reflect horizontally.
 The overall mirror effect is achieved with many small reflectors, all oriented vertically.

+Below 200 metres, in the mesopelagic zone of the ocean, there is only faint blue light, which can still be reflected by mirror-like scales positioned at specific angles along the sides of a fish's body.
+This results in the fish appearing invisible when viewed from the side, which is termed optical camouflage.
+The backs of these fish are typically covered in dark, non-reflective scales to match the dark water below them, and because light does not reflect off of the underbelly of these fish, they scaleless undersides covered in bioluminescent photophores to provide counter-illumination.
+The marine hatchetfish is extremely flattened laterally (side to side), leaving the body just millimetres thick, and the sides of the body are reflective and silvery.
+The reflectors consist of microscopic structures similar to those used to provide structural coloration: stacks of between 5 and 10 crystals of guanine spaced about ¼ of a wavelength apart to interfere constructively and achieve nearly 100 per cent reflection.
+In the waters where hatchetfish live, only blue light with a wavelength of 500 nanometres percolates down and needs to be reflected, so mirrors 125 nanometres apart provide good camouflage.
+Below 1000 metres in the bathypelagic zone there is no sunlight, and reflective optical camouflage is totally ineffective.

 Fish scales with these properties are used in some cosmetics, since they can give a shimmering effect to makeup and lipstick.